amohamed11/kagi/notes/design-and-tasks.md

 Most of this is liable to (and will likely) change.
 Think of this as discovery process document.
 ## File System
 ### Design:
-- Kagi is not an in-memory storage, and therefore uses a local file for presistence.
+- Kagi is an on-disk key-value store, and therefore uses a local file for presistence.
-~~- Since this is a key-value db, JSON format seems like the intuitive fit.~~ ~~- Not utilizing a tree structure for cursor (such as B+Tree), and instead simply accessing JSON data by key.~~
-- Nevermind, loading entire db into memory sounds like a bad idea.
-So B+Tree it is.
+- A tree structure is utilized for organizing & accessing B+Tree.

 - For compression, Kagi uses [zstd](https://github.com/DataDog/zstd)
 ### Tasks